audioxide/data/data/posts/20210116-listening-parties-shame-drunk-tank-pink.md

 Honestly, that was a pleasure to listen to

 **André**
 Yeah, I'm definitely going to be returning a lot.
-Quite comfortably the best thing I've listened to this year.
+Quite comfortably the best thing I've listened to this year

 **Andrew**
 Haha, quite the accolade on January 15th 😉.
 But I'm with you